MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 -   **Entitlements**: Licensed per bot, Power Automate Process licenses a single 'automation' bot that can be used for <u>unattended</u> robotic process automation (unattended RPA), or business critical processes that need to be accessed by unlimited users within an organization.

 > [!Note]
-> Any software automated with an unattended bot may require additional licensing per software terms.
-For example, unattended RPA scenarios incorporating Microsoft 365 or Office 365, require the Microsoft 365 - Unattended License.
-Please see the Product Terms for more information.
+> Any software automated with an unattended bot may require extra licensing per software terms.
+For example, unattended RPA scenarios incorporating Microsoft 365 or Office 365 require the Microsoft 365 - Unattended License.
+Please see the [Product Terms](https://www.microsoft.com/licensing/terms/) for more information.

 #### Are there minimum purchase requirements for Power Automate Process?